kkouhkil/kkouhkil.github.io/README.md

 <h2>1) Business Concept</h2>
 <ul>
-    <li><strong>Overview:</strong> Our company, <em>FlexiCollab Robotics</em>, aims to design and develop robots capable of learning and adapting to human workers' styles and behaviors.
+    <li><strong>Overview:</strong> The proposed company, <em>FlexiCollab Robotics</em>, aims to design and develop robots capable of learning and adapting to human workers' styles and behaviors.
 By leveraging machine learning and sensor data, our robots will modify their actions to enhance human-robot collaboration in various industrial settings.</li>
     <li><strong>Vision:</strong> To be the leading provider of adaptive robotic solutions that seamlessly integrate with human workflows, maximizing efficiency and productivity.</li>
     <li><strong>Mission:</strong> To innovate and deliver cutting-edge, customizable robotic systems that enhance the capabilities of human workers through effective collaboration.</li>
 </ul>